 Section 11.1 is deleted in its entirety and the following new Section 11.1 is inserted in its place:

 “11.1.
 Except with regard to a party's obligation to make payment due under Section 7. and Imbalance Charges under Section 4, neither party shall be liable to the other for failure to perform a Firm obligation, to the extent such failure was caused by Force Majeure.
-The term "Force Majeure" as employed herein means an event not anticipated as of the date hereof, which is not within the reasonable control of the Party, or in the case of third party obligations or facilities, the third party, claiming suspension, and which by the exercise of due diligence such Party, or third party, is unable to overcome or obtain or cause to be obtained a commercially reasonable substitute performance therefore.
+The term "Force Majeure" as employed herein means an event not anticipated as of the date hereof, which is not within the reasonable control of the Party claiming suspension, and which by the exercise of due diligence such Party is unable to overcome or obtain or cause to be obtained a commercially reasonable substitute performance therefore.
 Subject to the foregoing sentence, events of Force Majeure shall include the events as further defined in Section 11.2 and shall include an event of Force Majeure occurring with respect to the facilities or services of Buyer's or Seller's Transporter.”

 Section 11.3 is deleted in its entirety and the following new Section 11.3 is inserted in its place: